 This includes mechanisms for learning by self-exploration, as well as learning through interaction with peers, for the acquisition of both sensorimotor and social skills.
 Sensorimotor skills include locomotion, affordance learning, active manipulation.
 Interactive skills include grounded language use and understanding, adaptive interaction protocols, and human-robot collaboration.

 Our approach is organized along two strands of research:

 Link to information about the Poppy humanoid robot : Poppy Project web site.
 Poppy is an open-source 3D printed robotic platform designed by the Flowers team.
-It was built to study the impact of the body on sensorimotor development and cognition: it makes it possible to really consider the body as an experimental variable.
+Poppy Humanoid robot was initially built to study the impact of the body on sensorimotor development and cognition: it makes it possible to really consider the body as an experimental variable.
 See article at Humanoids 2013 conference.
 It then evolved into an open platform for interdisciplinary invention, building and programming of robots, used in science, art and education.

 The video of the PhD defense of Olivier Mangin is finally out !
 The full dissertation can be found here (olivier.mangin.com/publi).
 Olivier’s work focused on learning recurring patterns in multimodal perception.
 For that purpose he developed

 We have a new paper accepted to the 2014 Conference on Uncertainty in Artificial Intelligence (UAI) to be held in July 2014 in Quebec, Canada.
 It is a joint work with Iñaki Iturrate (EPFL) and Luis Montesano (Univ.
 Zaragoza). [webpage] [pdf] [bib]